dylannalex/dylannalex.github.io/_posts/2023-12-14-image_quantization.md

 ![png](front.png)

-In this post we explore image quantization by applying the k-means algorithm to a sample flower image 🌻.
+In this post we explore image quantization by applying the k-means algorithm to a sample flower image.
 We will explore how different values of k affects the quality of the resulting image and computational complexity of the algorithm.
 Let's dive right in!

 ## Implemented Modules